jpsaha/MOTP/_pages/INMOTC25MP.md

 > - The [INMO Training Camp 2025](https://olympiads.hbcse.tifr.res.in/rmo-2024-results/) for the **Madhya Pradesh region** will be held at [IISER Bhopal](https://www.iiserb.ac.in/) **from 09.01.2025 to 12.01.2025**.
 >
 >
-> - The lectures during this camp will be held at Seminar Hall, VH, IISER Bhopal.
+> - The lectures during this camp will be held at the **Seminar Hall, VH, IISER Bhopal**.
 >
 >
 > - Here is the schedule of the camp.